NVlabs/neuralrgbd/README.md

 Create an [Anaconda](https://www.anaconda.com/distribution/) environment and install the dependencies:
 ```
+# (optional) create a new environment if needed
 conda create --name neuralrgbd
 conda activate neuralrgbd

+# install the the dependencies
 conda install pip
 pip install -r requirements.txt
 ```